mworion/hue/README.md

 </pre>

 ## hue_listen = errorstatus
-errorstatus represents the status of the link between smarthome plugin and bridge.
+errorstatus represents the status of the link between sm.hy plugin and bridge.
 A status True reflects and error state in the communication.

 ### hue_send
 Specifies the writable attribute which is send to the lamp when this item is altered.